MOLOKAI SWIM

 Q. What are the features of your boat?

-fresh and saltwater, accommodates the swimmer and up to 3 of the swimmers crew members.
+fresh and saltwater, accommodates the swimmer and 2 of the swimmers crew.
+LOTS OF DRINKING WATER WILL BE AVAILABLE ON BOARD FOR SWIMMER AND CREW.

 Q. When is a good time of day to start the swim?

-Q. What about the surf at the start?
+Q. Where do we start the swim?
+What about the surf at the start?

 Q. How does the swimmers crew get on the escort boat on Molokai?

 The kayaker will help to load bags from the beach, best to have dry bags or place luggage in large plastic trash bags.
-Please load the majority of your gear on the boat at the pre-swim meeting.
+Please load the majority of your gear on the boat at the pre-swim meeting on Oahu.

 Q. What is the best Tide to make the swim?